Moesif/example-mcp-servers/README.md

+This is a fork of `https://github.com/modelcontextprotocol/servers`.
+`src/fetch` has been modified to add Moesif API Observability and support server-side events (SSE).

+To get started, cd into `src/fetch`

 # Model Context Protocol servers

 This repository is a collection of *reference implementations* for the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP), as well as references